raspberrypilearning/interactive-animation/en/step_8.md

 +  some projects use more than one **costume** to make the animation more interesting or realistic.

 --- /collapse ---

 --- /task ---

---- task ---

-Ask yourself the following questions about your second sprite:
-+ If your first sprite came with a series of costumes, do you want to make costumes this time?
-+ What position will your second sprite start from?
-+ Does it need to be a different colour?
-+ How big should it be?
-+ Which direction should it point in?
-+ How will it move differently to the first sprite?
-+ Will it appear behind or in front or other sprites?

---- /task ---